adekanmi123/AngelHack2017/README.md

 # Sprite - Clear Hai !!

 Sprite  is a advanced traffic management system .
 It will help in solving 3 major problems of traffic .
-1. Providing way to ambulance in emergency situtations.
+1. Providing way to ambulance and other  emergency vechicles.
 2. Saving petrol
 3. Traffic congestion